john-hawkins/projit/README.md

 # Projit
-### Project Integration for Data Science Work
+### Project Integrator for Decoupled Data Science

-> Status: **Incomplete** : This project is a work in progress.
+> Status: **Beta** Functional but incomplete.
+This project is a work in progress.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Tests](https://github.com/john-hawkins/projit/actions/workflows/python-package.yml/badge.svg)](https://github.com/john-hawkins/projit/actions/workflows/python-package.yml)
 [![Documentation Status](https://readthedocs.org/projects/projit/badge/?version=latest)](https://projit.readthedocs.io/en/latest/?badge=latest)
 [![PyPI](https://img.shields.io/pypi/v/projit.svg)](https://pypi.org/project/projit)

+Projit is a utility to help data scientists manage projects that contain multiple experiments and components that need to interact in a de-coupled manner.
-Projit is a utility for managing Data Science Project structure, properties, data, experiments & collaboration.
+Use it define and manage project structure, properties, data, experiments & collaboration.

-The goal of this project is to allow data science teams to work on projects in a structured and standardized way.
+The goal of this project is to data scientists and teams to work on projects in a structured and standardized way.
 The projit utility allows you to establish a project with a centralised meta-data repository.
 This meta-data is used by the application and package to facilitate loosely coupled communication between scripts and experiments.

-For example, projit provides a python library that can be used inside experiments and scripts so references to training, evaluation and test data sets is simple.
+For example, projit provides a python library that can be used inside experiments and scripts so references to training, evaluation and test data sets can accessed without passing around and maintaing paths.

 In addition the project can be initialised according to a standardized layout so that the diectory structure is familiar to all team members.